Mellon Foundation Native American Scholars Initiative (NASI) Predoctoral Fellowship

 These funding opportunities are part of the Native American Scholars Initiative (NASI), supported by the Mellon Foundation.
 Fellows will be based at the Library & Museum's Center for Native American and Indigenous Research (CNAIR), which aims to promote greater collaboration between scholars, archives, and indigenous communities throughout the Americas.

-A stipend of $25,000 for twelve months will be awarded to the successful applicant, who will also have desk space at the American Philosophical Society.
+A stipend of $25,000 for nine months will be awarded to the successful applicant, who will also have desk space at the American Philosophical Society.
 In addition, the predoctoral fellow will receive $5,000 in travel funds for outside research, fieldwork, and/or travel, $750 relocation cost, and will receive $10,000 to offset health insurance costs.
 Fellows will also partake in the intellectual life of the Society and have opportunities to receive professional development, including works-in-progress seminars, a writing workshop, career mentoring, and conference participation.

 Eligibility